Three held in Delhi for harbouring man wanted by UP Police in Umesh Pal murder case | Law-Order

 - India

-The Special Cell of Delhi Police has arrested three men who allegedly gave shelter to a man wanted in the Umesh Pal murder case in Uttar Pradesh, officials said on Sunday.
+The Special Cell of Delhi Police has arrested three men who allegedly gave shelter to a man wanted in the Umesh Pal murder case in Uttar Pradesh, officials said.
 Umesh Pal was a key witness in the 2005 killing of then Bahujan Samaj Party legislator Raju Pal.

-Javed, Khalid, Jeeshan have been sent to judicial custody, the officials said.
+Javed, Khalid, and Jeeshan have been sent to judicial custody, the officials said on Sunday.
 They are accused of aiding Asad and harbouring him in the national capital after Umesh Pal's killing.
 Asad is the son of gangster-turned-politician Atiq Ahmad.

 The name of Ali, Ahmad's other son, has also surfaced in the killing of Umesh Pal.